How to remove StandardMethod adware from the operating system?

 How did StandardMethod install on my computer?

-Pop-up window displayed once StandardMethod adware's installation is over:
+Pop-up window displayed once StandardMethod adware installation is complete:

 Instant automatic Mac malware removal: